 “Okay,” I said.

 She took my arm and we went across the room to the open French doors.
-A little breakfast table with a few matching chairs was out there, but she said, “No, darling, over here, side by side.”
-And she pulled my arm and led me to a small wicker sofa strewn with varicolored pillows, cushions, and scarves.
+A little breakfast table and a few matching chairs were out there, but she said, “No, darling, over here, side by side.”
+And she pulled my arm and led me to a small wicker sofa strewn with pillows, cushions, and scarves.

 She gently sat down, drawing her legs up under her and, turning to look up at me, she patted the place next to her.